wuzhe0912/blog-docusaurus/docs/SoftwareEngineer/Node/nvm-install.md

 ---
-id: install-nvm
+id: nvm-install
-title: '📜 Install'
+title: '📜 NVM'
-slug: /install-nvm
+slug: /nvm-install
 ---

+## What is NVM?

+nvm is a version manager for node.js, designed to be installed per-user, and invoked per-shell.Works by creating symlinks to node executables for each installed version of node.
+Supports the following shells: bash, zsh, fish, and powershell.
+Is built to be extended.
+It ships with built-in support for npm, and can be extended to support yarn, grunt, gulp, bower, ember, meteor, and more.

-## Node Version Manager
+## Install

-Use nvm control node version, record how to use command install and switch version.

 ### Mac